 While learning how to insulate a garage door, don’t forget about the bottom of the door.
 Adding or replacing the bottom weather seal can prevent drafts and pests from sneaking into your garage.

-Following these steps on how to insulate a garage door will help you improve your garage’s temperature control and energy efficiency.
+Following these steps in this article will help you improve your garage’s temperature control and energy efficiency.
 With proper garage door insulation installation, you’ll enjoy a more comfortable space, lower energy bills, and better protection for anything you keep inside your garage.
 Taking the time to do it right means getting the best results, and the project is often easier than most people expect.

 When it comes to how to insulate a garage door, a few simple steps can make your project easier and help you get the best results.
 Here are some practical garage insulation tips to keep in mind before and during your installation.

-One of the most important insulation installation tips is to clean your garage door panels before attaching the insulation.
+- Number 2 Tip: One of the most important insulation installation tips is to clean your garage door panels before attaching the insulation.
 Dirt or dust on the door surface can prevent adhesive strips or tape from sticking properly.
 A quick wipe-down with a damp cloth will help the insulation stay secure.
+Additionally, we have provided a guide on how to properly clean your garage door, which you can also read.

 On average, insulating your garage door yourself can cost between $100 and $300, depending on the materials you choose.
 Foam boards and reflective insulation tend to be on the lower end of that range, while fiberglass or specialty kits may cost a bit more.
 If you hire a professional, the price could go up to $500 or more, but this includes labor and expert installation.